Cleveland Indians Opening Day Tickets Sell Out In Three Minutes For 2017 Season

 A report by WKYC was trying to break the news that Cleveland Indians’ 2017 tickets had gone on sale Monday morning, but the Indians’ Opening Day tickets had sold out before they could even make the announcement.
 Fans seem very excited to watch the defending American League champions in action for the first time in 2017.
 It should be quite an event to attend, as the team will reveal its new AL championship banner for the crowd.

 The Cleveland Indians’ Opening Day will have a 4:10 p.m.
 ET first pitch against the Chicago White Sox at Progressive Field on April 11.
-It won’t serve as the season-opener for the team, but this is the home opener at Progressive Field.
-On the Indians’ 2017 schedule the team will play its first game of the 2017 season against the Texas Rangers.
+It won’t serve as the season opener for the team, but this is the home opener at Progressive Field.
+On the Indians’ 2017 schedule, the team will play its first game of the 2017 season against the Texas Rangers.
 Game 1 is at 7:05 p.m.
 ET on April 3.
 The Indians have three games against the Rangers and three against the Arizona Diamondbacks before playing the next six games at Progressive Field.

 Selling out the Cleveland Indians’ Opening Day tickets took only three minutes in 2017, as compared to the 40 minutes it took before the 2016 MLB season.
 This means that fans who weren’t ready to act at the exact moment they went on sale will likely have to look at the secondary market to purchase them.
-It’s not surprising news that the team was able to sell out the single game tickets, but big news that it all happened so quickly.
+It’s not surprising news that the team was able to sell out the single game tickets, but it’s big news that it all happened so quickly.
 It also led to an uptick in sales for the remainder of the homestand as well.

 Another important fact about this quick sale was that the many Cleveland Indians season ticket packages were sold during the MLB offseason.
 A lot of fans are on board with the team again, signing up to see all 81 games at Progressive Field in 2017.
 Owner Paul Dolan had estimated that as many as 2,500 additional Indians season tickets had been sold this year as compared to just a year before.
 That’s always what happens when a team makes it all the way to the World Series and the franchise has invested a lot of offseason money on a possible return trip.